ManiAm/VENTOS_Public/README.md

          sudo apt-get install git

 **Step 2:** Create a directory on your computer (say VENTOS on desktop).
-In terminal, navigate to this folder , and issue the following commnand:
+In terminal, navigate to this folder, and issue the following commnand:

          git clone https://github.com/ManiAm/VENTOS